Published on June 30th, 2010 | by Becky Striepe4

 Eating Vegan: Hidden Animal Ingredients

 We touched on hidden animal ingredients briefly when talking about the gelatin problem, but there are a number of other animal products in food that you might not suspect just based on the name.
-Here’s a roundup of some common ones.
+Here’s a roundup of some common hidden animal ingredients.
 Feel free to add any you know of in the comments!

 Gelatin – made from boiled skin, cartilage, and bones